DieterDePaepe/windows-scripts/README.md

 Refresh the environment variables in the terminal.
 Handy when you updated an environment variable (such as `PATH`), but don't want to restart the terminal.

     c:\>refreshEnv

+## AddToPath
+Adds a folder to the `PATH` of the current terminal.
+This change is not persisted in the `PATH` environment variable.

+    # The following examples all add c:\Temp to the local PATH:
+    c:\Temp>addToPath          # Add current folder
+    c:\>addToPath Temp         # Add a relative path c:\>addToPath c:\Temp      # Add an absolute path